tensorflow/agents/README.md

 ### Stable

-Run the commands below to install the most recent stable release (0.4.0), which was tested with TensorFlow 2.1.x and and Python3.
+Run the commands below to install the most recent stable release (0.4.0), which was tested with TensorFlow 2.1.x and Python3.
 API documentation for the release is on [tensorflow.org](https://www.tensorflow.org/agents/api_docs/python/tf_agents).